 Findings: This site is impacted by an existing set of Pacific Power high-voltage supply lines that run along SE 9th Avenue through the neighborhood and up into the Lloyd District.
-The proposal retains these overhead lines which in turn require the building mass step-back for clearances.
+The proposal retains these overhead lines which in turn require the building step-back for clearances.
+Utility services to the building itself will be underground.
+This guideline is therefore met.